Kadomtsev–Petviashvili equation

 where $\lambda=\pm 1$.
 The above form shows that the KP equation is a generalization to two spatial dimensions, x and y, of the one-dimensional Korteweg–de Vries (KdV) equation.
 To be physically meaningful, the wave propagation direction has to be not-too-far from the x direction, i.e. with only slow variations of solutions in the y direction.
+Kadomtsev and Petviashvili studied the stability of a KdV soliton in the presence of small, infinitely long transverse perturbations.
+Later Zakharov derived the dispersion relation for infinitesimal transverse perturbations of the KdV soliton using the inverse scattering transform.
+The transverse stability and dynamics of a single planar soliton with respect to perturbations of finite-amplitude and wavelength are described by the Shrira-Pesenson equation.

 Like the KdV equation, the KP equation is completely integrable.
 It can also be solved using the inverse scattering transform much like the nonlinear Schrödinger equation.

+The Lax pair representation for the KP equation, which underlies its integrability by the inverse scattering transform, was first obtained by Valery Dryuma in 1974, shortly before the inverse scattering method for two-dimensional equations was developed by Zakharov and Shabat the same year.

 In 2002, the regularized version of the KP equation, naturally referred to as the Benjamin–Bona–Mahony–Kadomtsev–Petviashvili equation (or simply the BBM-KP equation), was introduced as an alternative model for small amplitude long waves in shallow water moving mainly in the x direction in 2+1 space.